BardisRenos/AtosTest/README.md

 ### The two different structures

-How architecture should be, with DTO and without.
+How architecture should be, with DTO and without it.

 3 Layers